 The Great Divide Trail, called ‘one of the most spectacular and challenging long distance trails on the planet’, travels through the Rocky Mountains that make up the lower provincial border between Alberta and British Columbia.
 Roughly half of the 1,100-km trail traces the Kootenay section of the Rockies, crisscrossing back and forth as it works through a vast mountain wilderness.

-As you perch 130 m.
-(426 ft.) above an expansive canyon, engulfed by the Columbia Valley, the epic views from Golden’s newest, must-visit attraction will take your breath away.
-The Golden Skybridge rewards with views of the Rocky and Purcell mountain ranges like you’ve never seen before, while a crashing river and 61 m.
-(200 ft.) waterfall thunders below.
+As you perch 130-metres (426 ft.) above an expansive canyon, engulfed by the Columbia Valley, the epic views from Golden’s newest, must-visit attraction will take your breath away.
+The Golden Skybridge rewards with views of the Rocky and Purcell mountain ranges like you’ve never seen before, while a crashing river and 61-metres (200 ft.) waterfall thunders below.

 Kootenay-Columbia Discover Centre